 Connecting risk and development through responsible agricultural supply chains

 FAO’s activities on RBC build on various resources including the OECD-FAO Guidance for Responsible Agricultural Supply Chains, the global standard for addressing risk and development in the agricultural sector.
 The OECD-FAO Guidance was launched in 2016, designed jointly by FAO and the Organisation for Economic Co-operation and Development (OECD) following a three-year process guided by a multi-stakeholder advisory group.
 Several governments around the world have since recognized the OECD-FAO Guidance as part of their policy frameworks linking investment, enterprise, agriculture and development.
 For example, Switzerland, Japan, France and the United Kingdom are some of the FAO Members that integrate the OECD-FAO Guidance as part of their RBC policies, programmes and reference tools for due diligence in the agricultural sector.
-In May 2024, the Council of the European Union adopted the Directive on Corporate Sustainability Due Diligence (CSDD), requiring certain companies in EU Member States to implement environmental and social due diligence in their business models.
-The OECD-FAO Guidance is referenced as the sector standard for due diligence in the Directive.
+In May 2024, the Council of the European Union adopted the Directive on Corporate Sustainability Due Diligence, which requires certain companies in all 27 European Union Member States to conduct environmental and social due diligence.
+The Directive lists agriculture as a high-impact sector, with reference to the OECD-FAO Guidance as the sector due diligence standard.

 Publication available in: